brandonrobertz/reason-act-sqlite-py/README.md

 The things you'll need to do are:

 1. Provide a SQLite database (named `example.db` or you need to change the name in the Python files)
-2. Change the prompts in both Python scripts to be specific to your data.
-You'll also want to change or remove the context descriptions in `run-sql-queries.py`.
+2. Change the prompts in both Python scripts (the `prompt` string inside the `execute` functions) to be specific to your data and problems.
+You'll also want to date the `DATA_HELP` table and column descriptions in `run-sql-queries.py`.
-3. Download a GGUF model for use
+3. Download a GGUF model for use, change the `MODEL_PATH` variable in both scripts to point at its location.

 There are minimal dependencies for this project, just [sqlite-utils][sqlite-utils] and [llama.cpp-py][llama-cpp-py].
 You can install with using pip: